-The Golf Club made prudent preparation under the guidance of leading golf course designer, David Jones, to ensure members and visitors have continued to enjoy an uninterrupted, 18 hole, quality golf experience throughout.
+The Golf Club made prudent preparation under the guidance of leading golf course designer David Jones, to ensure that members and visitors have continued to enjoy an uninterrupted, 18 hole quality golf experience throughout.

-When the new holes are in play, the current first hole will become available for conversion to a short game practice area, whilst the ‘interim’ par 3 11th will become the focal point of a new junior and beginners’ academy area.
+When the new holes come into play the current first hole will become available for conversion to a short game practice area whilst the ‘interim’ par 3, 11th green will become the focal point of a new junior and beginners’ academy area with three alternative tees.

 Plans of the new holes, all produced by World-renowned golf architect, David Jones

 Plan of two new Par 4s between current 9th & 10th and new 9th tee extending hole to Par 5.